How Much Does It Cost to Add a Window to Your Home?

 Pella online example prices for double-pane vinyl-frame windows

-You’ll also pay for labor as well as the cost to reroute any wiring and for the material required to repair and finish the wall around the window.
+As mentioned, you need to cover labor costs, as well as expenses for rerouting any wiring and for the materials needed to repair and finish the wall around the window.
 We break down these costs below.

 Major cost factors to consider